electricbookworks/ebw-training/multiformat-editing/text/02-connecting-humans-and-machines.md

 The real solution here is to use `h3` as the correct *content structure*, and to make those info-box headings look less prominent in our *design stylesheets*.

-Maintaining a consisten tree structure is harder than it looks in theory.
+Maintaining a consistent tree structure is harder than it looks in theory.
 Keep your eyes peeled for broken tree structures in the documents you edit!

 ## Accuracy and consistency